 Let me say upfront that fasting is not for everyone.
 There are certain health conditions that can preclude one from fasting, so I strongly advise that you check with your doctor to ensure you are medically fit before you engage in fasting.

 My romance with fasting started when I was very young way back in my home country, Nigeria.
-I was living close to a muslim family who observed the Ramadan.
+I was living close to a Muslim family who observed Ramadan.